 Delay-critical RLC SDU: RLC SDU corresponding to a PDCP PDU indicated as delay-critical by PDCP (see TS 38.323 [4]).

+Delay-reporting RLC SDU: a delay-reporting RLC SDU associated with the i:th dsr-ReportingThreshold is an RLC SDU corresponding to a PDCP PDU indicated by PDCP as delay-reporting associated with the i:th dsr-ReportingThreshold (see TS 38.323 [4]).

+Editor’s Note: The terminology is to be aligned with other specifications.

+Non-delay-reporting RLC SDU: a non-delay-reporting RLC SDU associated with the i:th dsr-ReportingThreshold is an RLC SDU that will be transmitted prior to any of the delay-reporting RLC SDU(s) associated with the i:th dsr-ReportingThreshold.

+Editor’s Note: The terminology is to be aligned with other specifications.

 NR sidelink communication: AS functionality enabling at least V2X Communication as defined in TS 23.287 [6] and ProSe communication (including ProSe non-Relay, UE-to-Network Relay and UE-to-UE Relay communication (including ProSe UE-to-UE Relay communication with integrated discovery)) as defined in TS 23.304 [8], between two or more nearby UEs, using NR technology but not traversing any network node.

 NR sidelink discovery: AS functionality enabling ProSe non-Relay Discovery, ProSe UE-to-Network Relay discovery and ProSe UE-to-UE Relay discovery for Proximity based Services as defined in TS 23.304 [8] between two or more nearby UEs, using NR technology but not traversing any network node.